EPFL-ENAC/co2-calculator-user-doc/docs/en/methodology.md

 ### 2. Scope of application

-#### CO₂ Calculator space
+#### 2.1 CO₂ calculator space

-The scope of this calculator applies to emissions related to the operational activities of a research unit such as:
+The scope of this calculator covers emissions related to the operational activities of a research unit.
+At EPFL, this scope is defined to include the following areas:

 - **Process emissions (Scope 1)**
 - **Buildings** – *Combustion energy **(Scope 1)**